mariacaterinadaloia/QIA_foundation_challenge_DAloia/README.md

 >   Run the simulation at least 100 times to create reliable results.
 >   Calculate and print Average Success Probability and Average Transmission Speed.

+I saved two log files with the average success probability and sim_time, so you'll be able to see the different results